KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

 \subsection{Knowledge Aggregation Module}

-To incorporate external knowledge related to the entity, we utilize the same phrase encoder that is used to extract embeddings for candidate entities.
-Following the approach in \citet{Lee2022ContextualizedGR}, we generate knowledge embedding for the linked entity by concatenating the text of the name of entity and its corresponding Wikipedia page (see details in Figure~\ref{fig: method_external_embedding} of Appendix).
-By adopting this approach, we can effectively encode pertinent knowledge about the entity into its embedding.
-To combine this external knowledge embedding with the entity embedding and create an in-document phrase index, we employ a simple element-wise addition operation.
+To integrate external knowledge related to the entity, we employ the same phrase encoder used for extracting embeddings for candidate entities.
+Following the approach in \citet{Lee2022ContextualizedGR}, we generate a knowledge embedding, denoted as $[k_{start}; k_{end}] \in \mathbb{R}^{2d}$, for the linked entity by concatenating the name of entity and its corresponding Wikipedia page (refer to Figure~\ref{fig: method_external_embedding} for details).
+This effectively encodes relevant knowledge about the entity into its embedding.
+To combine external knowledge embedding with the entity embedding and create an in-document phrase index, we use a straightforward element-wise addition operation.
 This demonstrates promising results in our experiments enabling the system to capture the contextual knowledge for more accurate and comprehensive search and retrieval within the document without requiring further tuning.
-With Maximum Inner Product Search (MIPS) operation, \OURS can find all matching targets in real time.
+Through the Maximum Inner Product Search (MIPS) operation, \OURS can identify all matching targets in real time.